-Braswell earlier musicals included Love Notes (Arts Club of Washington), Private Love Notes (Chicago’s Royal George Theatre and Washington’s Navy Memorial), and That Funny Kind of Feeling (Triad Theatre, New York).
+Braswell’s earlier musicals included Love Notes (Arts Club of Washington), Private Love Notes (Chicago’s Royal George Theatre and Washington’s Navy Memorial), and That Funny Kind of Feeling (Triad Theatre, New York).
 His historical musical drama, Paying the Price, was workshopped at the Kennedy Center’s Page-to-Stage Festival and then at the National Theatre’s Helen Hayes Theatre in Washington.
 Paying the Price brings to life his father’s fight for freedom in WWII as a tail gunner on a B-17 and a prisoner of war in Romania, where he was cared for by Princess Catherine.
 The musical was produced by the Cape Fear Regional Theatre, in conjunction with the U.S. Army’s Airborne & Special Operations Museum, in North Carolina.
 Afterwards, Media Theatre outside Philadelphia booked the show for a year, starting with a Veterans’ Day opening for the public.
 It then presented the musical to area high school students before taking them to a nearby veterans’ museum.
-Paying the Price has since been performed for other veterans, including a recent performance of a medley of its songs on the USS Yorktown battleship in Charleston.
+Paying the Price has since been performed at events for veterans, including a performance of a medley on the USS Yorktown battleship in Charleston.

 Braswell’s cabarets and revues include From the Heart (Tutorsky Mansion, Washington), Braswell’s Songbook (Don’t Tell Mama, NY), A Judicial Revue (private reception in Manhattan), and Braswell’s Showcase (Kennedy Center’s Page-to-Stage Festival).
 In 2011, Braswell enjoyed a successful launch of his cabaret series in Washington called Two Guys, followed by Two Guys…Become Interns, the latter of which was the subject of a story on NPR.
-And in 2014 he presented two performances of Braswell’s Songbook at The Cabaret in Miami Beach.
+And in 2014 he presented performances of Braswell’s Songbook at The Cabaret in Miami Beach.

 For information on licensing songs, producing shows, or acquiring permission for works to be used in any other means, please contact TrueNote Productions.

-Copyright 2016 by Mark Walter Braswell.
+Copyright 2018 by Mark Walter Braswell.
 All rights reserved.
 All performance rights restricted.